Graylog2/graylog2-server/UPGRADING.md

 Several log parsing changes have been made to the Office 365 input in preparation for Illuminate parsing content.

 Changed fields:
 - `message`: Now contains the full JSON content of the log message.
 The `vendor_event_description` field now contains the previous `message` field value for backwards-compatibility.
+The full message can still also optionally be stored in the `full_message` field if the `Store full message` option is enabled.
 - The message `timestamp` field is now set to the current Graylog system date/time, instead of the previously used log `CreationTime` value.
 The `event_created` field now contains the previous `CreationTime` value for backwards-compatibility.
 - `vendor_event_description`: Now contains the value which was previously present in the `message` log field.